 Here are a few things to look for in penetration testing sample reports:

-When talking about reports, security admins would unconditionally want the severity security metric.
-This offers a quick view of what resources are open to attacks and what kinds of risks the business faces in its current state.
+Regarding reports, security admins would unconditionally want the severity security metric.
+This offers a quick view of what resources are open to attacks and the risks the business faces in its current state.

 The risk severity of each vulnerability will help you prioritize remediation action.